wmbio/BSA_plot/README.md

 ```

 As the example datasets, the first column is position(Mb) of SNP, the second column is the value of BSA_index, the third column is the CHROM.
-And BSA_AP\BP.txt represents the SNP-index of Mutant\WT pool, while BSA_DP.txt represents the Delta-SNPindex.BSA_AL\BL\DL.txt are Sliding window results of SNP-index.BSA_*99\95.txt are 99% or 95% threshholds data.
+And BSA_AP\BP.txt represents the SNP-index of Mutant\WT pool, while BSA_DP.txt represents the Delta-SNPindex.
+BSA_AL\BL\DL.txt are Sliding window results of SNP-index.
+BSA_*99\95.txt are 99% or 95% threshholds data.

 ---
 ### BSA plot